What You Need to Know

 What Are Alternatives to Medicare Supplement?

-Medicare Advantage plans usually use a provider network, such as an HMO or PPO.
+Medicare Advantage plans in Missouri usually use a provider network, such as an HMO or PPO.
 This helps keep costs down.
 Plans also commonly include a prescription drug plan and have additional benefits like dental or vision coverage.

 What Are Medicare Resources in Missouri?